 Here, Practical Caravan takes a look at the advantages and disadvantages of each type of caravan – you can also take a look at our best caravan manufacturer guide to find out more about the makes out there.

 Or maybe you’re not quite settled on whether you want a tourer or a ‘van?
 In which case, our caravan or motorhome guide is sure to help.

 The different types of caravan

-Teardrop trailers are tiny, which makes them perfect for storing and towing, but in terms of comfort and versatility, some will find them limited.
+Teardrop trailers like the Vagabond Rogue are tiny, which makes them perfect for storing and towing, but in terms of comfort and versatility, some will find them limited.
 Put simply, they are a covered bed on wheels, with more upmarket ones featuring a compact kitchen and possibly even a handbasin.

 The average teardrop provides a small doorway, which opens to reveal a large, wall-to-wall double bed, a window, an air vent and perhaps a little storage space… but not that much more.

 You won’t be able to stand up inside a teardrop, but you can tow it with a Mini or a Cinquecento – and you’ll definitely attract admiring/bemused looks.

 For daytime living, you will really need an awning or a gazebo (unless you want to spend all day in bed).
 But for many, that enhanced outdoor living is all part of the teardrop’s appeal.

 Step out of the trailer and go around to the sloping back and you’ll often find a cleverly concealed selection of facilities.
 This might include a camping-style stove, some storage, and even a basin and food prep space.

 Basically, tiny teardrops are for the more robust caravanning types, who appreciate sleeping under cover in a solid structure, but don’t need all of their home comforts when they tour.